JMA00/Convex_Polygons/README.md

 ### The `polygon` command

-The polygon command associates an identifier with a convex polygon made by a set of zero or more points.
+The polygon command associates an identifier with a convex polygon made by a set of zero or more points, given by the user in any order, but always giving first X and then Y. The programm itself will calculate the convex_hull of the given points.
 If the polygon identifier is new, it will create it.
 If it already existed, it will overwrite the previous polygon.
 New polygons are black.

 ### The `print` command

 The print command prints the name and the vertices of a vertices of a given polygon.
 The output will only contain the vertices in the convex hull of the polygon, in clockwise order, starting from the vertex will lower X (and the vertex with lower Y in case of ties).
 They will be printed in a single line, with one space separating each value.
+(the user has to give the name of the polygon).
+Ex: print p1

 ### The `area` command

-The area command prints the area of the given polygon.
+The area command prints the area of the given polygon (the user has to give the name of the polygon).
+Ex: area p1

 ### The `perimeter` command

-The perimeter command prints the perimeter of the given polygon.
+The perimeter command prints the perimeter of the given polygon (the user has to give the name of the polygon).
+Ex: perimeter p1

 ### The `vertices` command

-The vertices command prints the number of vertices of the convex hull of the given polygon.
+The vertices command prints the number of vertices of the convex hull of the given polygon (the user has to give the name of the polygon).
+Ex: vertices p1

 ### The `edges` command

-The vertices command prints the number of edges of the convex hull of the given polygon.
+The edges command prints the number of edges of the convex hull of the given polygon. (the user has to give the name of the polygon).
+Ex: edges p1

 ### The `centroid` command

-The centroid command prints the coordinates (first X, then Y)  of the centroid of the given polygon.
+The centroid command prints the coordinates (first X, then Y)  of the centroid of the given polygon (the user has to give the name of the polygon).
+Ex: area p1

 ### The `list` command